brett03112/correct-the-html/README.md

 - [x] Updated the HTML tags so that they are correct and semantic
 - [x] Updated the closing tags so that they are correct
 - [x] Updated style.css to reflect the changes in index.html
+- [x] Updated README.md to reflect the changes in index.html and style.css

 ### Tips